Reasons Why Kids enter the Foster Care System

 Truancy is another reason why a child may enter the foster care system.
 It is the parent's responsibility to ensure their child goes to school, and child welfare agencies may remove a child from their home if the parent cannot manage them.

 A parent that is unable or unwilling to care for their child may request that they be placed into the foster care system.
 It can happen for various reasons.
 Rather than a judge, the caregiver makes the decision themselves.
 These parents often make the most challenging choice in their lives and work very hard to get the child back when their life stabilizes.

 These children enter a foster care system designed to help both the parents and the children get their lives back on track.
 The foster care system is far from perfect, but it responds to all the situations detailed above.

 No matter the reason for their arrival, foster kids need a safe and nurturing environment to learn healthy skills and develop into kind and peaceful adults.
+Positive parent-child relationships are vital.
 Hopefully, they enter the system and are matched with a loving foster family that suits their personality and needs.
 Read more about great foster parents and the incredible impact of adopting a child.

 The needs are different for each child, but a foster parent who is open-minded, dependable, and the patient is likely to play an integral role in a child's physical, emotional, and educational development.
-It may be a rocky road, but adoption is a rewarding and beautiful journey for both parent and child.
+It is important to spend time with your foster child.
+It may be a rocky road, but foster care and adoption is a rewarding and beautiful journey for both parent and child.